ispras/swat/docs/ReverseDebugging.md

 Reverse debugging allows "executing" the program in reverse direction.
 GDB remote protocol supports "reverse step", "reverse continue" and "reverse-roll" commands.
 The first one steps single instruction backwards in time, and the second one finds the last breakpoint in the past.
-Reverse-roll command allows steps several instructions backwards in time.
+Reverse-roll command allows stepping several instructions backwards in time.

 Recorded executions may be used to enable reverse debugging.
 QEMU can't execute the code in backwards direction, but can load a snapshot and